The Most Common Users of Mobile BI

 The next question is who are the most common users of mobile BI.

-I find it’s very interesting that number one, the early adopter users are executives, and I will tell you that if you can get a dashboard, ideally one with an exploration view to do self service discovery and exploration into the hands of your executives, you will get the budget and funding to be able to deploy that across your entire organization.
+I find it’s very interesting that number one, the early adopter users are executives, and I will tell you that if you can get a dashboard, ideally one with an exploration view to do self-service discovery and exploration into the hands of your executives, you will get the budget and funding to be able to deploy that across your entire organization.

-So I see a lot of and them.
+So I see a lot of them.
 Of course, operations is where we’re seeing the newest use cases, and this is in the plant and in the inventory centers, in the back office areas where the inventory is in the warehouses.
 Logistics is another area, where they’re providing it to the drivers so the people in logistics are better able to route and deliver goods.
 We’re seeing it really with store managers.
-We’re seeing it across the board where the executives and field staff are the early adapters, and we’re seeing a ramp up in operations as well.
+We’re seeing it across the board where the executives and field staff are the early adopters, and we’re seeing a ramp up in operations as well.

-#1 Ranking: Read how InetSoft was rated #1 for user adoption in G2's user survey-based index |
+#1 Ranking: Read how InetSoft was rated #1 for user adoption in G2's user survey-based index.

 The first users not surprisingly were executives.
 They had the budget, and the ability to deliver a new technology is not surprisingly going to senior executives at that point in time.
-So definitely they were the earlier adopters, but as a technology is improved and as the ubiquity of mobile devices, smartphones particularly, has increased, you’re seeing it with a lot of the frontline line business managers and decision makers.
+So definitely they were the earlier adopters, but as a technology is improved and as the ubiquity of mobile devices, smartphones particularly, has increased, you’re seeing it with a lot of the frontline business managers and decision makers.

 Store managers in the retail environment are looking to get real-time data on buying habits and trends.
 Service organizations need that mobile access to data about customers and trends and the equipment that they’re servicing and things of that nature.
 So it has very much spread outside of just the mahogany row and into the ranks of line of business decision makers as well.